-% Children's clothing: up to 50% off %% Up to 40% off to children's footwear
+% Children's clothing: up to 50% off % % kids' footwear sale: up to 50% off %

 How to dress up you child in winter?